zecollokaris/Animated-Android-Splash-Screen/README.md

 </set>
 ```

+4. Locate the **font folder** from `app/src/main/res/` and add it in the same location on your project.

+- We shall use it to make the Splash screen more appealing.

 4. On the **Android Manifest** set the order of loading of activities to **start with Splash Screen**.

 ```